 Inatreq™ active, available in brands Aquino™, Peacoq™ and Questar™ provides curative activity alongside persistent control of Septoria making it the fungicide product of choice at T2.

 For 2023, Corteva’s best practice application advice will enable growers to benefit from the unique and outstanding performance of products containing Inatreq with confidence.
-We also recently announced our €200 stewardship support offer to further support growers and sprayer operators.
+We also recently announced our €200 stewardship support offer to further support growers and sprayer operators - start your claim here.

 Inatreq™ active has undergone decades of work by some of the brightest minds in global crop protection product development.